E. Guigal - Côte-Rôtie La Reynarde 2022

 Palate

 Powerful and well-structured, with firm tannins but low acidity.
-A concentrated, rich wine thanks to its sun exposure.
+A concentrated and rich wine due to its sun exposure.
 A wine with excellent aging potential.

 Serve